Dr Todd Hartman

 0114 222 7122

-Todd has joined the Sheffield Methods Institute as a lecturer in Quantative Methods.
-Prior to this Todd was Director of Survey Research for the Center for Economic Research and Policy Analysis as well as Assistant Professor of Political Science at Appalachian State University.
-He is a graduate of the University of California at Davis (BA in International Relations), San Francisco State University (MA International Relations), and the State University of New York at Stony Brook (PhD Political Science).
-A political psychologist by training, Todd has extensive experience conducting surveys and experiments.
+Todd is a political scientist and joined the Sheffield Methods Institute in 2014.
+Prior to this, he was Assistant Professor of Political Science at Appalachian State University and Director of Survey Research for the Centre for Economic Research and Policy Analysis.
+He is a graduate of the University of California at Davis (BA in International Relations), San Francisco State University (MA International Relations), and State University of New York at Stony Brook (PhD Political Science).
+Todd has extensive experience conducting surveys and experiments, and his research focuses on political psychology (especially political attitudes and intergroup relations).

 Political psychology, group dynamics, political attitudes, surveys, experimental design, quantitative research methods.